 Homemade Chia Seed Jam

-In just a few minutes (20 minutes at most!), you can make a homemade jam from fresh berries that is naturally sweetened and thickened with chia seeds.
+This Homemade Chia Seed Jam is made in just a few minutes -20 minutes at most!
+It's made from fresh berries, naturally sweetened and thickened with chia seeds.

+Homemade Chia Seed Jam